 Northwestern Italy encompasses Aosta Valley, Piedmont, Liguria, and Lombardy.
 This zone of Italy shares borders with Switzerland, France, and the Mediterranean Sea.
 Plus, other Italian regions surrounding Lombardy, such as Emilia-Romagna, the Veneto, and Trentino-Alto Adige.
 Northwestern Italian food differs from Mediterranean dishes driven by fresh flavors of basil and tomato, which often come to mind with traditional Italian recipes.
 The Alps claim the northern portion of this region.
 Thus, the markedly cooler Alpine or pre-alpine zones call for a heartier cuisine featuring more meat, polenta, and butter in favor of olive oil.

 Classic Piedmontese dishes like vitello tonnato and carne cruda all’albese, along with the Lombardian veal Milanese and ossobuco alla Milanese are not to be missed.
 The Alpine foothills also offer prime land for grazing, resulting in an array of flavorful Alpine cheeses.
-Additionally, the Po River and its fertile valley are ideal for cultivating rice and other abundant produce and legumes.
+The Po River and its fertile valley are ideal for cultivating rice and other abundant produce and legumes.
 Consequently, rice is a staple ingredient in authentic Italian recipes in this area.
 Risotto al Barolo or risotto alla Milanese are two flavorful preparations representative of northwestern Italian cuisine.
 Pasta in this area is often stuffed, as with agnolotti in Piedmont and tortelli di zucca in Lombardy.
 However, rice or polenta is usually the carbohydrate of choice.

 Piedmont Cuisine